mongodb/docs/source/includes/faq-agents.rst

 .. include:: /includes/fact-host-for-monitoring-agent.rst

-Can I run the Monitoring Agent on an AWS micro instances?
+Can I run the Monitoring Agent on an AWS micro server?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you monitor five or fewer ``mongod`` instances, you can use a AWS micro instance.
+If you monitor five or fewer ``mongod`` instances, you can use a AWS micro server.

 Why can't the Monitoring Agent connect to my host?
 ++++++++++++++++++++++++++++++++++++++++++++++++++